yabinmeng/nosqlbench-build-docs/site/blog/nb5-quickstart-cql.md

 ./nb5 adapter-cqld4/<rel-path-to-customized-file>.yaml default hosts=localhost localdc=datacenter1
 ```

-Also, if you would like to see more details in the output add (-v, -vv, or -vvv) to the command.
+Also, if you would like to see more details in the output, add (-v, -vv, or -vvv) to the command.

 ```shell
 ./nb5 adapter-cqld4/<rel-path-to-customized-file>.yaml default hosts=localhost localdc=datacenter1 -v